galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 >
 > 3. Using the above information, we create the meta.yaml file where we'll then define the
 > parameters that tell conda-build how to build this package, starting with variables for the name, version, and checksum.
-> With these definitions, bioconda's automatic version updater should recognize when a new version has been released and
+> With these definitions, Bioconda's automatic version updater should recognize when a new version has been released and
-> create a pull request to update the bioconda package.
+> create a pull request to update the Bioconda package.
 >
 >    > ### {% icon code-in %} Input: Bash
 >    > ```bash